 Your hair follicles are damaged by the heat used during our laser hair removal, but the hairs remain in the follicles.
 The dead hairs shed after 1-3 weeks as the epidermis renews.
 During this period, your hairs will seem to ‘grow’ as they are pushed out by the new epidermis.

 Only hair that is actively growing during the laser hair removal treatment will be affected.
 Therefore, multiple treatments are necessary.
 Treatment will be conducted every 4-8 weeks, depending on the area to be treated.
 This will be repeated until a satisfactory result is achieved.
-The required number of treatments varies, but typically six or more treatments are required for optimum laser hair removal results.
+The required number of sessions varies, but typically six or more treatments are required for optimum laser hair removal results.

 The treatment sensation during a laser hair removal varies, but it is often described as a “flick of an elastic band”.
 Typically, no anaesthesia is required and most clients describe the discomfort as moderate and tolerable.